 Just like arthritis in humans, hip and joint pain can be debilitating.
 You should seek veterinary care immediately if you think your dog is showing signs of joint pain.
-Preventative care can help ward off these health issues, but once your dog begins to show signs he needs a treatment regiment to stop degeneration.
+Preventative care can help ward off these health issues, but once your dog shows signs, he needs a treatment regimen to stop degeneration.

 One of the tools in your treatment arsenal will be proper nutrition.
 There are many ingredients and supplements that you can add to your dog's food to help with the inflammation and pain associated with joint and hip pain.
 If you plan to make this homemade dog food for joint and hip health, be sure to check with your veterinarian to make sure it will meet your dog's nutritional needs.